supermemo-wiki/SuperMemo.Wiki/supermemo/first-steps.md

 ## Choosing a SuperMemo edition

-There are two main editions to SuperMemo:
+There are two main editions of SuperMemo:
 - :computer: Desktop edition, under the moniker **SuperMemo 1** through **SuperMemo 18**,
 - :globe_with_meridians: Web edition, under the moniker SuperMemo.com.